ApprenticeAI/frapy/docs/topics/practices.rst

     process.crawl("followall", domain="frapy.org")
     process.start()  # the script will block here until the crawling is finished

-There's another Scrapy utility that provides more control over the crawling
+There's another Frapy utility that provides more control over the crawling
 process: :class:`frapy.crawler.CrawlerRunner`.
 This class is a thin wrapper that encapsulates some simple helpers to run multiple crawlers, but it won't start or interfere with existing reactors in any way.